ygfalcon/Solsniper-zero/README.md

 Running `scripts/startup.py` handles these steps interactively and forwards any options to the cross-platform entry point `python -m solhunter_zero.main --auto` (or `./run.sh --auto` on Unix), which performs a fully automated launch using the bundled defaults.

-   The script loads the active configuration (falling back to `config.highrisk.toml` when none is chosen) and automatically selects the sole keypair in `keypairs/`.
+   The script ensures the `solhunter-wallet` command-line tool is available, loads the active configuration (falling back to `config.highrisk.toml` when none is chosen) and automatically selects the sole keypair in `keypairs/`.
 It checks RPC endpoints and prints a warning if the wallet balance is below `min_portfolio_value`.
 Set `AUTO_SELECT_KEYPAIR=1` so the Web UI matches this behaviour.

    You can still run the bot manually with explicit options:
    ```bash